Reorganizing topologies of Steiner trees to accelerate their elimination: Conclusion

 \section{Conclusion}

-We have presented a new enumeration scheme that handles the collision between Steiner points.
-This new scheme allows jumps from a node of the \mbox{branch-and-bound} tree to others of same depth, and we have provided a systematic method for determining which topology a reorganization corresponds to.
-Our algorithm finds better minima faster, meaning that more topologies can be eliminated during the exploration.
-We have also corrected a mistake in the original program by computing a lower bound for a specified tree.
-To do so, we showed how to compute planar equilateral points in dimensions higher than two.
+We have presented a method to reorganize topologies and a systematic way of determining which topology a reorganization corresponds to.
+We also showed that when topology reorganizations are used when Steiner points come to the same position, the standard enumeration scheme is improved.
+This new scheme allows jumps from a node of the \mbox{branch-and-bound} tree to others of same depth The algorithm finds better minima faster, meaning that more topologies can be eliminated during the exploration.
+To correct a mistake in the original program, we found a lower bound for a specified tree by computing planar equilateral points, even in dimensions higher than two.
 Although better lower bounds exist, we find the toroidal image concept interesting, and believe that the planar equilateral point might be useful for higher-dimensional problems.
-The different parts of our algorithm are easy to combine and could in the future be merged into more sophisticated procedures.
+The different parts of our algorithm are easy to combine and could be merged into more sophisticated procedures.
 Finally, we described the notion of twin trees.
 If this notion could be generalized into higher dimensions, we believe that new, strong, algorithms are at hand.